dockermgeo/DockerSimpleTemplater/README.md

 de.env.service.hellohttp.V10003{"LOG_LEVEL":"DEBUG"}
 ```

-## Cliks Tool for redis or vault
+## Handling keystores width Cliks
-If you're using this Project with keystore, it's doesn't mattern if vault or redis.
+In this Project, **docker-simple-keystoretemplater** using Cliks. *If're using Cliks, it's doesn't mattern if vault or redis.
+Cliks will control it for you automaticly.*
-Cliks will control it for you automaticly.
-Cliks using [vault](https://www.vaultproject.io/docs/commands/read-write.html) and a another Redis-Connector as [CliReds](https://github.com/dockermgeo/CliReds).
+Cliks using a another Redis-Connector named [CliReds](https://github.com/dockermgeo/CliReds) and  [vault](https://www.vaultproject.io/docs/commands/read-write.html).

 In case, we are using cliks (ClientKeystore) who are switching between by Address.